niuus/Snes9xRX/README.md

 * Audio filtering modes: None, Sinc, Cubic, Linear, Gaussian
 * Remappable Turbo Mode feature - up to 2x the normal speed
 * Enable or disable the Sprite per-scanline original console limit!
-* Overclock the SNES CPU & Super FX chip at will to smooth gameplay!
+* Overclock the SNES CPU & Super FX chip at will, to smooth gameplay!
 * Zoom option to zoom in/out
 * Available in various skins/colors
 * Open Source!